dstackai/dstack/docs/reference/cli/ps.md

 # dstack ps

-Use this command to show status of runs within the current Git repository.
+Use this command to show status of runs within the current Git repo.

 ### Usage